Youth Race Team

 Youth sailors can expect social, fitness and educational activities to build the team dynamic and learn about sailing.

-It is expected that training will start on Wednesday, May 10 and run until Wednesday, August 30.
+It is expected that training will start in early May and run until late August.
 Training sessions begin at 6:00 pm and run until 9:00 pm.
 Please ensure that your child is changed and rigged for a 6:45 briefing.
 It is important for sailor development that your child rigs/de-rigs and is able to launch their boat without parent or coach assistance.

 WEDNESDAY NIGHT RACING

 WNR is an important component of the Optimist Race team and members are expected to attend in order utilize the skills they have learned.
 Racing will be coached every Wednesday in July and August as part of the regular training program.
 Sailors will be racing on the same course as the other boats.
 It is expected that parents participate on the Race Committee on occasion.
 No experience necessary as training will be provided.